chboudry/aml-secure-pipeline/README.md

 # aml-secure-pipeline

-Minimalistic example on how to trigger a AML pipeline from a Github pipeline, but with the specifics to allow it to run on a secure AML workspace.
+Example on how to trigger a AML pipeline from a Github pipeline, but with the specifics to allow it to run on a secure AML workspace.

-This example comes from the following [official azureml example](https://github.com/Azure/azureml-examples/blob/main/.github/workflows/cli-jobs-pipelines-nyc-taxi-pipeline.yml) but I removed all the unecessary bits that we do not use.
+We will use an Azure Container Instance to host the runner.

 ## Note

-### Public vs Private pipeline
+### Public vs Private Github Pipeline

 There is **one unique** difference between a public and a secure pipeline from a code perspective : you edit the github pipeline and set "self-hosted" instead of "ubuntu-latest" as the value of "runs-on:".